Planck 2013 results. I. Overview of products and scientific results: The mission

 \end{itemize}

-Scientific data was acquired during the above two periods but was not used for the generation of the 2013 products.
+Data were acquired in the normal way during the above two periods, but were not used in the 2013 products.

-The resulting integration time after the completion of the ``nominal" and ``cryogenic" phases of the mission is illustrated in Fig.~\ref{FigCoverage} for a representative frequency channel.
+The distribution of integration time over the sky for the nominal and ``0.1-K" (i.e., until the $^3$He ran out, see Table~\ref{TabSurveys}) missions is illustrated in Fig.~\ref{FigCoverage} for a representative frequency channel.
 More details can be found in the Explanatory Supplement \citep{planck2013-p28}.

 Operations have been extremely smooth throughout the mission.
-The total time lost due to a few anomalies is about 5\,days spread over the 15.5\,months of the nominal mission.
+The total observation time lost due to a few anomalies is about 5\,days, spread over the 15.5\,months of the nominal mission.